MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-define-custom-attributes.md

 ### To configure multiple checkboxes (CheckboxMultiSelect)

-An attribute with a String data type can be configured as a CheckboxMultiSelect user input type, which is a series of checkboxes that appear under the attribute label.
+An attribute with a String data type can be configured as a CheckboxMultiSelect user input type, which is a series of one or more checkboxes that appear under the attribute label.
 The text for individual checkboxes can include hyperlinks to other content.
 The user can select one or more checkboxes.

 1. On the **Page layouts** page, find the attribute with data type of **String** that you want to configure as a series of checkboxes.